1989 Dewsbury riot

-The Dewsbury riot of 1989 was a minor clash between activists of the British National Party (BNP) and local South Asian youths.
+The Dewsbury riot of 1989 was a minor clash between activists of the British National Party (BNP) and local Muslim youths of Pakistani and Indian origin.
 The police used riot gear in controlling the events.

 Background

 Dewsbury is a mill town in Yorkshire, England.
 After World War II, it attracted large numbers of immigrants from Pakistan and the Gujarat area of West India.
 In 1982, the Markazi mosque was built in the Savile Town area to serve the town's Islamic community.
 The number of Muslims in Dewsbury, especially Savile Town and Ravensthorpe, grew steadily as it gained a reputation as an Islam-friendly community in Britain.

 Riot

 Over a period of months in early 1989, an increasing number of white parents in the Savile Town area withdrew their children from the local school, which had become 80% Asian.
 In June, the BNP organised a rally to support these parents, whose behaviour was both controversial in the media and illegal under English and Welsh law.
 Tim Hepple, a BNP member with a history of violence, who was later revealed as an undercover agent, is said to have organised the rally.

-The rally, in the centre of Dewsbury, was met with a small group of counterdemonstrators from Kirklees Black Workers' Association, but later, a group of around 800 Asians gathered after rumours that the BNP were planning to burn the Qur'an in public.
-Heavy-handed policing forced the group of Asians back to Savile Town, which led to fighting and the burning of the Scarborough pub in the area.
+The rally, in the centre of Dewsbury, was met with a small group of counterdemonstrators from Kirklees Black Workers' Association, but later, a group of around 800 Muslims gathered after rumours that the BNP were planning to burn the Qur'an in public.
+Heavy-handed policing forced the group of Muslims back to Savile Town, which led to fighting and the burning of the Scarborough pub in the area.
 Many Asian market holders in the centre of Dewsbury reported that they were abused by BNP activists since the police were diverted to Savile Town.

-Fifty-eight people were arrested, most of whom were Asian.
+Fifty-eight people were arrested, most of whom were Muslim.
 Prison sentences ranged from three months to three years.
 Two police officers were injured.